 - a.
 Students deficient in any skill or clinical objective will be required to have remediation.
 The Clinical Instructor will provide a remediation plan that may include homework assignments, lab time, individual counseling and instruction.
 The clinical instructor may also refer any student to the ADON, clinical supervisor, nursing supervisor, &/or skills lab instructor. - b.
 Students who demonstrate unsatisfactory skills after remediation will be removed from the clinical area and receive a clinical failing grade.
 All students must achieve the minimum grade of "C" in the clinical component.
-The student with less than a "C" is dropped.

-c.
-Students must score a minimum of 60 % on all onsite review programs and obtain a 76% to pass each assignment.
-Those students scoring less than 60% will dropped from the program.
+The student with less than a "C" is dropped. - c.
+Students must score a minimum of 76 % on all onsite review programs and obtain a 76% to pass each assignment.
+Those students scoring less than 76% will dropped from the program.
 Students must achieve the appropriate number of points (i.e., for assignments and clinical) to achieve a passing grade.

-CNA/HHA
+Students must also attain an 85% on their exit examination or be dropped from the program.

+MA/CNA/HHA

 - a.
-All CNA/HHA students receiving less than 75.5% on any test (quizzes are exempt from remediation) will be required to meet with the Instructor or the Remediation/Educational Assistance Coordinator during office hours. - b.
-A CNA/HHA can only retest on three (3) examinations.
+All MA/CNA/HHA students receiving less than 75.5% on any test (quizzes are exempt from remediation) will be required to meet with the Instructor or the Remediation/Educational Assistance Coordinator during office hours. - b.
+A MA/CNA/HHA can only retest on three (3) examinations.
 The remediation plan for these examinations can include a review of the material, homework assignment and/or a retest on content.
 Upon successful completion of the assignment the student will achieve a grade of 76%.
 This grade is then recorded for the examination. - c.
-Students must score a minimum of 60% on all onsite review, review and computer lab assignments and obtain a 76% to pass each assignment.
-Those students scoring less than 60% will dropped from the course. - d.
+Students must score a minimum of 76% on all onsite review, review and computer lab assignments to pass each assignment.
+Those students scoring less than 76% will dropped from the course. - d.
 Any student who fails to achieve a minimum grade of "C" (76% or GPA 2.5) by the end of the course will be dismissed from the Program.